With so many ways to listen to music today, sitting down to listen to a vinyl record has made somewhat of a resurgence.

-Later, as time went by, the company branched out, and, nowadays, its catalogue includes high-end, audiophile-grade cartridges and entry-level models.
+Later, as time went by, the company branched out, and nowadays, its catalogue includes high-end, audiophile-grade cartridges and entry-level models.
 Whether you are a highly discerning music lover or just starting with this art form, Sumiko has got a model for you.

-Notable moving coil cartridge: Sumiko Blue Point No.2 (link to check the price at Crutchfield)
+Notable moving coil cartridge: Sumiko Blue Point No.2

 Handmade in Yokohama, Japan, this high-output moving coil makes your turntable believe you are playing your records with an MM.
 How so?
-Well, Sumiko’s unique approach thusly blends the power of an MM cartridge with the refinement of an MC.
+Well, Sumiko’s unique approach blends the power of an MM cartridge with the refinement of an MC.
 The result is robust bass response, rich mids, and airy non-compressed highs.

 The Sumiko Blue Point No.2 is a must-try before you buy.

-Notable moving magnet cartridge: Sumiko Amethyst (link to check the price at Crutchfield)
+Notable moving magnet cartridge: Sumiko Amethyst

 The best quality the Amethyst can give your music is transparency.
-Indeed, the nude line-contact diamond stylus is as nimble as it can be, and the resonance-optimized housing drastically reduces any extraneous noise to the recordings.
+Indeed, the nude line-contact diamond stylus is as nimble as it can be, and the resonance-optimized housing drastically reduces any extraneous noise in the recordings.